codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Laying-out-your-CSS-rules-ad83.md

 |||info
 ### A little side note on how to layout your CSS rules

-As you have seen in the previous CSS code, you can either write your rule on 1 line or on many lines.
+As you have seen in the previous CSS code, you can either write your rule on one line or on many lines.

 For example you can write :